Numerical computation of Neumann controls for the heat equation on a finite interval: Analytical Formulation

 Thus, equation \eqref{sol-2} takes the form

 where

-The controller $h(t)$ is obtained as a solution of the integral equation \eqref{int-eq-def}.
-We note that the RHS of \eqref{int-eq-def} is known, and that we need to exploit the fact that this equation is valid for \textit{all} $x\in[0,L]$.
+The control $h(t)$ is obtained as a solution of the integral equation \eqref{int-eq-def}.
+We note that the right hand side (RHS) of \eqref{int-eq-def} is known, and that we need to exploit the fact that this equation is valid for \textit{all} $x\in[0,L]$.